 - All children in special education programs should have an Individual Education Programs (IEP).
 This is a written document.

-The Americans with Disabilities Act: Signed into law in 1990, this act prohibits discrimination against people with disabilities in many different settings.
-This law includes five titles (4):
+Signed into law in 1990, the Americans with Disabilities Act (ADA) act prohibits discrimination against people with disabilities in many different settings.
+This law includes 5 broad categories of protection for disabled people (4):

 - Employment